Revised April 10, 2015

 Standard 6: Outcomes Assessment

 Teams are comprised of experienced and qualified professionals from medical, surgical, dental, and allied health disciplines working in an interdisciplinary and coordinated system.
-The purpose and goal of Teams is to ensure that care is provided in a coordinated and consistent manner with the proper sequencing of evaluations and treatments within the framework of the patient’s overall developmental, medical, and psychological needs.
+The purpose and goal of Teams are to ensure that care is provided in a coordinated and consistent manner with the proper sequencing of evaluations and treatments within the framework of the patient’s overall developmental, medical, and psychological needs.

 As a means to verify the quality of the care provided by such Teams, the American Cleft Palate-Craniofacial Association (ACPA) and Cleft Palate Foundation (CPF) have developed an approval process in order to provide:

 - Standards that identify essential characteristics of quality for Team composition and functioning in order to facilitate the improvement of team care

 - Accurate information to patients and families/caregivers regarding services provided by those Teams that meet specified standards